-Since most of my students are non-English speaking they may not understand simple questions such as “what is your name?” – making name tags even more important.
+If most of your students are non-English speaking, they may not understand simple questions such as “what is your name?” – which makes name tags even more important.

 Keep the name tags all year and use them for field trips or leave them for your substitute teacher when you are absent.

 If you don’t have access to a Target, then the badge clips shown above are from Wal-Mart and work just as well.